darkgs/darkgs.github.io/_posts/2019-10-16-interview_questions_for_c++.markdown

 ## Call by Value VS by Reference
 While calling a function,
-* Call by Value: copying variables (using copy constructor in the case of object)
+* Call by Value: copying variables (using copy constructor for object of class)
 * Call by Reference: pass the memory reference

 [inline_function]: https://www.geeksforgeeks.org/inline-functions-cpp